 Group Policy operates via Group Policy Objects, or GPO’s, applied in a hierarchal manner.
 Group Policy is often compromised of several GPO’s.
 The hierarchy is formed by applying Local Group policy objects first, followed by site, domain, and organisational unit level Group Policy objects.

 System administrators create a Group Policy Object by creating a selection of settings within the MMC.
 The MMC is the Microsoft Management Console.
 When it comes to organisational security, a GPO is ideal because you can restrict or grant access to an individual based on their job.

 The ideal model to grant is the least-privileged possible given the individuals role.
 GPOs can be compromised of files, folders, applications, and permissions regarding what users can and cannot do on their computers or with their login credentials.

 Folder redirection, designating a group or individual roles based on users/groups level of organisational responsibility, network management, server endpoint security, incident monitoring and response, policy management, identity security and standards.

 Group Policy can be created for a single computer, or a group of computers each managed by a domain computer.
 The Group Policy objects cannot be centrally managed; however Active Directory can be centrally managed if a user is logging in from a domain-based computer.

-There are three versions of Group Policy Objects – local, non-local, and starter
+Group Policy Objects – local, non-local, and starter

 Local: local group policy objects are applied to a Standalone Computer and only affect that computer.